-A standard DM is applied to each view and a 2-dimensional embedding of the Swiss roll is extracted.
-The sum of distances between all the data points in the embedding spaces is denoted as a single view diffusion distance (SVDD).
-The distance is computed using the following measure where $\Psi_t{(\myvec{x}_i)},\Psi_t{(\myvec{y}_i)}, i=1,...,M$ a the single view diffusion mappings.
+A standard DM is applied to each view and a $2$-dimensional embedding of the Swiss Roll is extracted.
+The sum of distances between all the data points in the embedding spaces is denoted as a single-view diffusion distance (SVDD).
+The distance is computed using the measure where $\Psi_t{(\myvec{x}_i)},\Psi_t{(\myvec{y}_i)}, i=1,...,M$ are the single-view diffusion mappings.
 Then, the proposed framework is applied to extract the coupled embedding.
-A Cross View Diffusion Distance (CVDD) is computed using Eq. (\ref{ECVDD}).
+A Cross View Diffusion Distance (CVDD) is computed using Eq.\ (\ref{ECVDD}).
 This experiment was executed 100 times for various values of the Gaussian noise variance $\sigma_N^2$.

-In about 10\% of the single view simulations the embeddings' axis are flipped.
+In about $10\%$ of the single-view trials the embeddings' axis are flipped.
 This generates a large SVDD although the embeddings share similar structures.
-In order to remove these type of errors we use the Median of 100 simulations.
-The median of the results are presented in Fig. \ref{Forth}.
+In order to mitigate the effect of this type of errors we used the Median of the measures taken from the $100$ trialss, presented in Fig.\ \ref{Forth}.